The Truth About Sleep: The Overlooked Pillar of Athletic Performance

 The Arcos Program is built on structure — and that includes recovery.
 Training blocks are designed to work with your recovery capacity, not against it.
 Your coach helps monitor performance patterns to ensure you’re progressing sustainably, not just pushing harder.

 Sleep is where adaptation happens.
 The gym provides the stimulus; sleep locks in the results.
+Over time, this is what allows athletes to continue progressing rather than plateauing — especially as training becomes more advanced and recovery becomes the limiting factor.

 Related Reading